DEVA8459/Javascript-/js_coding_interview/02-Arrays.md

  console.log(new_flat_a)

 //here insteadd of Infinity we can use depth, i.e tillwher we want to flaten it 1 ,2 ,3 ,4 th array so if we diont know then use Infinity to flaten hole array
+// 1 only upper array is removed nested not removed
+// 2  one nested array remove remove
+// infinity all nested arra remove

 ```
 ## 11. Array.isArray
 1. to check anything is  aray or not